fmodica/fretboard/README.md

 ## Demo

-Check out the <a href="http://frank-modica.com/static/fretboarddemo/index.html" target="_blank">demo fretboard</a>.
+Check out the <a href="http://frank-modica.com/static/fretboarddemo/index-with-full-config.html" target="_blank">demo fretboard (default styles)</a>.
+Here is the same fretboard styled with a <a href="http://frank-modica.com/static/fretboarddemo/index-with-full-config-dark-theme.html" target="_blank">dark theme</a> using CSS.

-You can also check out my <a target="_blank" href="http://frank-modica.com/#/voiceleader/index">Guitar Voiceleading Helper</a>, where I use the fretboard to help users create progressions with good voice leading.

 ## Setup